whomwah/rqrcode_core/README.md

 Features:

 * `rqrcode_core` is a Ruby only library.
-It requires no native libraries.
+It requires no 3rd party libraries.
 Just Ruby!
 * It is an encoding library.
 You can't decode QR Codes with it.
 * The interface is simple and assumes you just want to encode a string into a QR Code, but also allows for encoding multiple segments.
 * QR Code is trademarked by Denso Wave inc.